 - Portable projector (if there is any possibility, they may not have one).

-- Pens of all description and colors (permanent, dry erase etc.).
+- Pens of all descriptions and colors (permanent, dry erase, etc.).
 There is nothing worse than having to write with a pen that is used up and doesn’t write well.

 - Your own slide presenter remote (you are comfortable with it).